 - In the SQL Server Backup area, click Configure Backup Rule to go to the rule configuration page.

 If you haven't activated SCF, please go to the SCF console to activate it and authorize the service as instructed.

 - In the pop-up window, configure the following information:

 - Function Name: uniquely identifies a function and cannot be modified after being set.
 You can view the function in the SCF console.

-- Associated Bucket: bucket where SQL Server backup files are stored.
+- Associated Bucket: a bucket to store SQL Server backup files.

 - Trigger Period: triggers the backup operation for the SQL Server backup function.
 Every day, every week, and custom periods are supported.

 - Cron Expression: If you use a custom period, you can use Cron to specify the trigger period rule.
-Cron follows China Standard Time (UTC+8:00).
+Cron follows Local Standard Time.
 For detailed configuration policies, please see Cron Documentation.

 - Database Instance: SQL Server instance list of the region where the current bucket resides

 - Delivery Path: delivery path prefix of the backup files.
 If not specified, backup files will be stored in the root directory of the bucket.